- Information about us

 If we transfer your personal information to others outside of the EEA, we take extra steps in line with data-protection laws.
 These include contract terms approved by the EU Commission with the relevant organisations receiving your personal information, whether members of the Specsavers Group or not.

-We also take reasonable steps to make sure your personal information is adequately protected in line with the requirements of the UK data-protection law.
+We also take reasonable steps to make sure your personal information is adequately protected in line with the requirements of the Spanish data-protection law.

-You can update or change your personal information at your local Specsavers store, by signing in to your account (if you are a registered online customer), or by contacting email@example.com
+You can update or change your personal information at your local Specsavers store or by contacting email@example.com.

-You have certain rights under UK data-protection legislation, including the option to:
+You have certain rights under data-protection legislation, including the option to:

 - access your personal information – we may charge a fee if we are allowed to do so by law;